7RU7H/CTFs/HackTheBox/Retired-Machines/Talkative/Talkative-Helped-through.md

 Difficulty:  Hard
 Goals:
 - Restart the restarting of Hacking
-- Setup to do multiple machines at once
 Learnt:
 Beyond Root:
 - Test out my tmux log everything attempts, scraps and push for releasing it some point this week